CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 Save and the test passes.
 This is another instance where the test doesn't drive new behavior, but it's helpful for extra assurance that the code is behaving the way we expect.

 We also want to hide the server error message each time we retry saving the form.
-This is a new situation, so let's creat a new `describe` block for it:
+This is a new situation, so let's create a new `describe` block for it:

 ```js
   describe('when retrying after a server error', () => {